Meconium During Labor: What It Means, Risks & What Happens Next

 Greenish-Brown Amniotic Fluid

-A greenish-brown color in the amniotic fluid is the main sign that meconium is present, and it can indicate fetal stress during labor.
+A greenish-brown color in the amniotic fluid gives the main sign that meconium is present.
+It can indicate fetal stress during labor.

 You may notice meconium-stained amniotic fluid when your membranes rupture, and clinicians will assess it promptly.

-This finding appears in about 5% to 20% of labors, rising with gestational age to about 27% in post-term pregnancies.
 The color alone doesn’t diagnose fetal distress, but it does call for careful fetal heart rate monitoring and clinical review.

 Fetal Distress Signs

-Meconium-stained amniotic fluid can signal fetal stress or hypoxia during labor, so the care team will watch your baby’s heart rate closely for signs of distress.
-A greenish-brown fluid, plus a slow heart rate, irregular movement, or reduced activity, can point to fetal distress.
+Meconium-stained amniotic fluid can signal fetal stress or hypoxia during labor.
+Your care team will watch your baby’s heart rate closely for signs of distress.

 Sign What it may mean Response

-Fetal heart rate changes Distress Continuous monitoring
+Fetal heart rate changes Possible distress Continuous monitoring

-Slow heart rate Stress Prompt evaluation
+Slow heart rate Possible stress Prompt evaluation

-Irregular movements Reduced wellbeing Assess urgently
+Irregular movements Reduced well-being Urgent assessment

 Cyanosis at birth Poor oxygenation Immediate care